Free Shipping on orders over $3,000.

 What are the advantages and disadvantages of a G-shaped kitchen?

-You need a minimum of 10 feet by 10 feet to create a functional G-shaped kitchen layout in your home.
+You need a minimum of 10-by-10 feet to create a functional G-shaped kitchen layout in your home.
 Otherwise, the four sides of the G shape may take up too much floor space, causing your kitchen to feel tight and difficult to work in.

 More Kitchen Layouts